 As the process continues the air purifier will continuously cycle and filter bad elements and odors in a room.
-The end result is fresh, clean, healthy air being left behind.
+The result is fresh, clean, healthy air being left behind.

 A small air purifier (GermGuardian AC4100) showing the dense HEPA filter (white) and the activated carbon pre-filter (black).
 These work together to remove foreign particulates and substances like odors from the air.
-Neither can work alone to perform both functions.
+Neither can work alone to do both functions.

 High-Efficiency Particulate Air (HEPA) filters are made of very thin entangled glass threads that are formed into a flat sheet, which is pleated like an accordion.
 Think of it as being an extremely dense material with gaps far too small to see with the human eye.

-Activated carbon filters are often used in conjunction with HEPA filters because of their porous nature which makes them highly effective at absorbing volatile organic chemicals, odors, and some gases in the air.
+Activated carbon filters are often used along with HEPA filters because of their porous nature which makes them highly effective at absorbing volatile organic chemicals, odors, and some gases in the air.
 They may or may not be a part of an air purifier that you buy.

 Pre-filters are usually made of washable foam or nylon materials that trap larger particles.
 These are often integrated with HEPA and carbon filters so as not to overwork the more expensive filters.
 They’re typically a less dense and thinner filter serving mainly just to trap larger elements in the air like dust, insects, hair, and so on.